rocketmo/standup/src/components/icebreaker/ARCHIVE.md

 * How did you spend the money from your very first job?
 * How do you like to eat your eggs?
 * How do you think you will be/act when you are old?
+* If aliens landed on Earth, what do you think they'd find the most bizarre?
 * If given the option to time travel to your past and give yourself some advice, which age would you choose to go to?
 * If money was no object, what would you would buy first?
 * If there was a vending machine in your home that could dispense literally anything, what would you want it to dispense?